-Stein drops statewide Pennsylvania recount case
+Jill Stein says she'll 'escalate' Pennsylvania recount case after earlier plans to drop it

 - The Green Party presidential nominee promised to say Monday her plans going forward

-Washington (CNN)Green Party presidential nominee Jill Stein said Saturday she is dropping her bid for a statewide election recount in Pennsylvania.
+Washington (CNN)Green Party presidential nominee Jill Stein said early Sunday she would "escalate" her statewide recount efforts in Pennsylvania through a federal lawsuit, after announcing she would drop it.

-Citing a major cost placed on voters due to a court ruling that says the voters requesting the recount must pay a $1 million bond, Stein also said she will be making a "major announcement" regarding her next steps in the recount process at a 10 a.m news conference Monday outside Trump Tower in New York.
+Stein on Saturday cited a major cost placed on voters due to a state court ruling that says the voters requesting the recount must pay a $1 million bond.
+But shortly after midnight Sunday Stein tweeted about plans to continue on the recount bid.

+"On Monday, I will escalate #Recount2016 in PA and file to demand a statewide recount on constitutional grounds.
+The people deserve answers," she wrote.

+A statement from the Stein campaign shortly after said it will file a lawsuit in federal court Monday seeking a statewide recount.

 "The judge's outrageous demand that voters pay such an exorbitant figure is a shameful, unacceptable barrier to democratic participation," Stein said in a statement.
 "This is yet another sign that Pennsylvania's antiquated election law is stacked against voters.
 By demanding a $1 million bond from voters yesterday, the court made clear it has no interest in giving a fair hearing to these voters' legitimate concerns over the accuracy, security and fairness of an election tainted by suspicion."

-Stein campaign spokeswoman Jordan Brueckner later clarified that while petitioners withdrew their case for a statewide recount Saturday, recounts in hundreds of precincts in some Pennsylvania counties -- including Philadelphia, Allegheny and Lehigh -- will continue.
+Stein campaign spokeswoman Jordan Brueckner later clarified Saturday that while petitioners withdrew their case for a statewide recount, recounts in hundreds of precincts in some Pennsylvania counties -- including Philadelphia, Allegheny and Lehigh -- will continue.
 The campaign is also still pushing for forensic audits of voting machine software in the state.

-Stein tweeted that the expense of the recount was cause by elected leaders.
+Stein tweeted that the expense of the recount was caused by elected leaders.

 "#Recount2016 is so expensive because of elected leaders who have refused to invest in a 21st-century voting system."